Millarc-CGI/timetastic_toggl_sync/README.md

 The system implements role-based access control:

 - **Admin**: Full access to all reports and system settings
-- **Producer**: Access to project reports and user data for project tracking
+- **Producer**: Access to workspace user data for project tracking and statistics dashboards
 - **User**: Access to personal reports only

 Reports are stored with role-specific naming:
 - `admin_YYYY-MM.csv` - Admin reports
-- `producer_YYYY-MM.csv` - Producer reports
 - `user_email_YYYY-MM.csv` - Individual user reports

 ## 📅 Automation & Scheduling